Bicycle Accident Attorney

 In Oregon, it’s usually considered a given that a bicycle is to be operated at the far right side of the road.
 But in Portland, given the wide variety of roadways, bike lanes, sidewalks and bike boulevards, what exactly determines where a bicyclist should ride?
 A “roadway” is typically restricted to lanes that are designated for travel, but what does that mean to bicyclists?

 In Oregon, a bicyclist is never required to move out of the roadway.
 Generally, a roadway does not include the area of a street where parking is permitted, and it never includes sidewalks.
 Therefore, a bicyclist is not required to move into a portion of the road designated for parking or a sidewalk area to allow vehicles to pass.

 If you or a loved one was involved in a bicycle accident with a vehicle, Matthew H. Kehoe is an expert Bicycle Accident Attorney.
-Get an experienced personal injury law attorney on you side today.
-Call us now to schedule a free no obligation in person assessment of your case.
+Get an experienced Personal Injury Lawyer on your side today.

 Oregon Revised Statues (ORS) and Due Care